YOUR GREYHOUND'S HEALTH

 Worms covered

-Prevents heartworm, kills treats & controls hookworm, round worm & whip worms and hook larva if used over time
+Prevents heartworm disease, kills treats & controls hookworm, roundworm & whip worms and hook larva if used over time

-Prevents heartworms, treats & controls adult hookworms, round worms & whip worm
+Prevents heartworm disease, treats & controls adult hookworms, roundworms & whipworms

-Prevents heartworm, controls adult hook worms, removes and controls round worms and whip worms
+Prevents heartworm disease, controls adult hookworms, removes and controls roundworms and whipworms

 Prevents heartworm disease, kills roundworms & hookworms